xp44mm/Notebook/RxInAction/01 Reactive programming.md

 Marble diagrams use a horizontal axis to represent the observable sequence.
 Each notification that's carried on the observable is marked with a symbol, usually a circle (although other symbols are used from time to time), to distinguish between values.
 The value of the notification is written inside the symbol or as a note above it, as shown in figure 1.9.

-Figure 1.9 Marble diagram with two observable sequences
+Figure 1.9 Marble diagram with two observable sequences.

 In the marble diagram, time goes from left to right, and the distance between the symbols shows the amount of time that has passed between the two events.
 The longer the distance, the more time has passed, but only in a relative way.
 There's no way to know whether the time is in seconds, hours, or another measurement unit.
 If this information is important, it'll be written as a note.

-To show that the observable has completed, you use the | symbol.
+To show that the observable has completed, you use the `|` symbol.
 To show that an error occurred (which also ends the observable), you use X. Figure 1.10 shows examples.

 Figure 1.10 An observable can end because it has completed or because an error occurred.